thecdil/gayrodeo-coding/content/1-code.md

 **Rules for Entering Tags:**
 - For consistency, keep tags lowercase
 - Multi-word tags must be hyphenated (`data-sequencing`)
-- To insert multiple tags, include a semi-colon between each tag (`data-sequencing;genetics`)
+- To insert multiple tags, include a semi-colon between each tag with no spaces (`data-sequencing;genetics`)